On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Introduction

 \section{Introduction}

-Low-income households living close to, but above, the poverty line are extremely susceptible to entering extreme poverty, particularly in the event of a financial loss.
-This problem, and the true nature of low-income loss experience, must be studied in order to increase rates of poverty reduction.
-One indicator that can be used to assess financial stability is capital.
-In the low-income setting, where monetary wealth is often limited, the concept of capital should reflect all forms of capital that enable production, whether for trade or self-sustaining purposes.
+Vulnerable non-poor households (those living just above the poverty line) are extremely susceptible to entering poverty, particularly in the event of a financial loss.
+This problem, and the true nature of the loss experience of vulnerable non-poor households, must be studied in order to attain poverty reduction.
+An indicator that can be used to assess financial stability is capital, which in the vulnerable non-poor household environment, where monetary wealth is often limited, the concept of capital should reflect all forms of capital that enable production, whether for trade or self-sustaining purposes.
 This may include land, property, physical and human capital, with health a form of capital in extreme cases where sufficient health services and food accessibility are not guaranteed \citep{Article:Dasgupta1997}.
-With agricultural work often prevalent in low-income economies, the threat of catastrophic loss events, including floods, droughts, earthquakes and disease, is of great concern, particularly under this broad definition of capital.
-In contrast to losses relating to health, life or death, agricultural losses can immediately eliminate a high proportion of a household's ability to produce through loss of land and livestock, irrespective of their level of capital.
+The threat of catastrophic loss events is of great concern, particularly under this broad definition of capital.
+For example, vulnerable non-poor households are predominantly engaged in agricultural work and are exposed, among many other things, to natural disasters in the form of floods and droughts.
+In contrast to losses relating to health, life or death, agricultural losses can immediately eliminate a high proportion of a household\rq s ability to produce through loss of land and livestock, irrespective of their level of capital.